Shreyas-g-m/Urbanwatch/README.md

 0.5610

+SAM 2

+Promptable Segmentation

+SAM 2

+—

+Integrated

-Note: These primary metrics belong to different computer vision tasks and therefore should not be interpreted as a direct ranking of the three models.
+Note: These metrics belong to different computer vision tasks and should not be interpreted as a direct ranking of the models.
+SAM 2 is included as an integrated promptable-segmentation capability rather than a benchmark result.

 ⚠️ Limitations

-The three datasets represent different remote sensing tasks and geographic distributions.
+The three benchmark datasets represent different remote sensing tasks and geographic distributions.

 Model metrics are task-specific and are not directly comparable across datasets.